-The aim of this Regulation is to enable citizens to have the related procedures handled by the courts of the same Member State.
-To do this, the Regulation is designed to ensure that the rules for determining the jurisdiction of the courts called on to deal with the property aspects of registered partnerships are in line with the existing or proposed rules in other European legislation.
+The aim of this Regulation is to enable citizens to have the various related procedures handled by the courts of the same Member State.
+To this end, the Regulation seeks to ensure that the rules for establishing the jurisdiction of the courts called on to handle the property aspects of marriages are in line with the existing or proposed rules in other European legislation.